willy-vvu/SixClocks/README.md

 ## 1. World

-The current sun position is mirrored in this microcosm's day/night cycle.
+The current sun position is mirrored in this miniature landscape, complete with a day/night cycle.

 [View in Browser](https://willy-vvu.github.io/SixClocks/World)